olonyk/fact_integration/README.md

 The likelihood is calculated for every object during every call to the `_disambiguate()` function.
 Two factors affects the likelihood value of an object; `include` and `at`.
 If `include` is set to `False` for an object the likelihood from include (`lh_i`) will be 0, and 1/(total number of `include:True`) otherwise.
 The `at` is an integer counter that indicates how many times its object has been the subject of the gaze.
 The likelihood for an object is thus calculated by `at`/`at_tot` * `lh_i`, and then normalized so that `lh` for all objects sum to 1.

 ### Dummies
+The dummies are for testing and developement purposes.
+The YuMi dummy sends update messages to the interpreter so the interpreter can build an attention table.
+The architecture sends random gaze and verbal information to the interpreter.

 ### Server